tkuchiki/alp/README.md

       --sort=count         Output the results in sorted order -r, --reverse            Sort results in reverse order -q, --query-string       Include the URI query string.
-      --format=table       The output format (table or tsv) --noheaders          Output no header line at all (only --format=tsv) --show-footers       Output footer line at all (only --format=table) --limit=5000         The maximum number of results to display.
+      --format=table       The output format (table, markdown, tsv and csv) --noheaders          Output no header line at all (only --format=tsv, csv) --show-footers       Output footer line at all (only --format=table, markdown) --limit=5000         The maximum number of results to display.
-      --location="Local"   Location name for the timezone -o, --output="all"       Specifies the results to display, separated by commas -m, --matching-groups=PATTERN,...
+      --location=Local     Location name for the timezone -o, --output=all         Specifies the results to display, separated by commas -m, --matching-groups=PATTERN,...
                            Specifies URI matching groups separated by commas -f, --filters=FILTERS    Only the logs are profiled that match the conditions